-If your goal is to create a wow factor with an outdoor grill station of yours going with a central island may be a way to go.
-It is a better choice for a big deck, as it takes a lot of space, but it also brings a lot of convenience, as the grill can be accessed from multiple sides.
+If your goal is to create a wow factor with an outdoor grill station of yours, going with a central island may be a way to go.
+It is a better choice for a big deck, as it takes a lot of space, but it also brings a lot of conveniences, as the grill can be accessed from multiple sides.

-Attached to the house deck is a super convenient location as the kitchen is usually a few steps away, so it is very easy to bring stuff out and in.
-Placing an outdoor grill station on a deck requires a few steps though.
+Attached to the house deck is a super convenient location as the kitchen is usually a few steps away, so it is effortless to bring stuff out and in.
+Placing an outdoor grill station on a deck requires a few steps, though.

-Number 1 is inspecting your deck prior to the installation.
+Number 1 is inspecting your deck before the installation.
 According to the North American Deck & Railing Association, half of the decks in the United States need to be replaced or repaired.
 They actually prepared a checklist you can follow to inspect the deck on your own (available here).
-To be safe it is worth paying a professional for an inspection ($50-$200, and takes up to 1 hour).
+To be safe, it is worth paying a professional for an inspection ($50-$200, and it takes up to 1 hour).

-If you live in a colder climate, with a lot of snowfalls, it is also worth checking if your deck can bare 60-70 psf (pounds per 1 sq ft.), as snow itself may exceed 40 psf.
-If you live in such a climate it probably can, but it’s worth knowing prior to adding additional load to it.
+If you live in a colder climate, with many snowfalls, it is also worth checking if your deck can bear 60-70 psf (pounds per 1 sq ft.), as snow itself may exceed 40 psf.
+If you live in such a climate, it probably can, but it’s worth knowing before adding additional load to it.

-The 3rd thing is to build your outdoor grill station so it is safe.
-By that, I mean adding ventilation, insulated grill jacket for a grill (if your outdoor grill station is built out of combustible materials), range hood, and keeping fire blanket/ extinguisher close.
+The 3rd thing is to build your outdoor grill station, so it is safe.
+By that, I mean adding ventilation, an insulated grill jacket for a grill (if your outdoor grill station is built out of combustible materials), a range hood, and keeping the fire blanket/ extinguisher close.

-The 4th and last advice is going to check wind direction prior to built.
-Add the construction downwind, so the smoke is not going to sit where your guests do, or get into the house.
+The 4th and last piece of advice is going to check the wind direction before building.
+Add the construction downwind, so the smoke will not sit where your guests do or get into the house.

 Outdoor grill station on a porch

 Locating an outdoor grill station on a porch can be a bit challenging.
-As, on average, the space is pretty narrow an outdoor grill station can be located on the side of the shorter outer edge of the porch.
+As, on average, the space is pretty narrow, an outdoor grill station can be located on the side of the porch’s shorter outer edge.

-The size of an outdoor grill station is usually limited by the depth of the porch.
-To design such a structure well it is important to remember that a grill needs at least 12″ on one side and 24″ on the other of free space so the cooking is going to be convenient.
+The depth of the porch usually limits the size of an outdoor grill station.
+To design such a structure well, it is important to remember that a grill needs at least 12″ on one side and 24″ on the other of free space to be convenient.

-If a grill of your choice needs to have a range hood installed above do not skip this step.
+Suppose a grill of your choice needs to have a range hood installed above.
+Do not skip this step.
 The porch is located next to the house, so any fire hazard should be limited.
-The range hood goal is not only to take the smoke but also to control the fire if one is going to appear.
+The range hood goal is not only to take the smoke but also to control the fire if one appears.

-A porch grill station needs also proper ventilation ( a vent installed every 4’/ventilated doors) if the fuel for the grill is gas.
+A porch grill station also needs proper ventilation ( a vent installed every 4’/ventilated doors) if the grill’s fuel is gas.

 Adding an insulated grill jacket in such a location is a must if your structure is made out of combustible materials.

-A porch grill station should be installed downwind, so the smoke is not going to sit on a porch or get inside the house.
+A porch grill station should be installed downwind, so the smoke will not sit on a porch or get inside the house.

 And the last advice is: never leave your porch grill station unattended when on.